d8adrvn/smart_sprinkler/README_8_Zone_Irrigation_Controller.md

 Once the software is installed, the first thing to do is obtain the required libraries.

 * Timer library was created by Simon Monk as modified by JChristensen  https://github.com/JChristensen/Timer The KNOWN LIBRARY BUG (timer.cpp) - identified by mattnichols 5/20/14 - has no known affect on the code.
-Also, the Timer library release downloads as "Timer-master-2".
-Before loading into the Arduino IDE, change the name to "Timer"
+Also, the Timer library release downloads with the name: "Timer-master-2".
+Before loading into the Arduino IDE, change the name to: "Timer"
 * SmartThings library available from https://www.dropbox.com/s/8hon320qmuio8fz/Shield%20Library.zip
 * SoftwareSerial library was default library provided with Arduino IDE

 Once you have the zip files downloaded and you have changed the name for the Timer zip file, you can import them within the Arduino IDE.
 Go to the Sketch:Import Library;Add Library drop down menu.
 Once you have added the libraries, they will show up under Sketch:Add Library:Contributed as "Timer" and "SmartThings".
 Be sure the Timer library is installed as "Timer"

 You can connect the Arduino Uno to your computer via an USB cable, create a new sketch, paste the code from github into the Arduino IDE and then transfer to tehe Arduino.

+Be sure the Arduino IDE is set to an ArduinoUno.
+Go to the menu: Tools>Board and select Arduino Uno

 Pairing instructions for the Arduino to the SmartThings hub can be found at SmartThings.com and are copied here: